 During 2014, we experienced three releases on our Arrow produced water gathering system that resulted in approximately 28,000 barrels of produced water being released on lands within the boundaries of the Fort Berthold Indian Reservation.
-In May 2015, we experienced another release of approximately 5,200 barrels of produced water.
-We have substantially completed our remediation efforts for the spills, and we believe our remediation costs will be recoverable under our insurance policies.
+In May 2015, we experienced another release of approximately 5,200 barrels of produced water, and during September 2019, we experienced two produced water releases totaling approximately 5,000 barrels.
+We are substantially complete with all remediation efforts related to these spills, have settled and paid all potential fines and penalties related to the 2015 water spills and we believe our remediation efforts are insurable events under our insurance policies.